abolfazlSadeqi/Net7JwtAuthentication/README.md

 # Net7JwtAuthentication

-implementing  authentication and authorization in ASP.NET Core by using Identity and JWT
+Implementing  authentication and authorization in  Web Api by using Identity and JWT

 I will try to teach step by step how to set up implementing authentication and authorization
 1. Install below  packages using Nuget